- Homepage

 Eligibility

 Employees who lose their jobs through no fault of their own or have their work hours reduced against their wishes may be eligible for UC benefits.
-Wages, however, earned by a student enrolled at UF are statutorily exempt from benefit consideration.

 Payment of Benefits